Commandserver/javascript-Syntax-Highlighter-for-Minecraft-functions/README.md

-# javascript Syntax Highlighter for Minecraft functions
+# Javascript syntax highlighter for Minecraft functions
 A Javascript function to highlight Minecraft functions code

 ## How to use it